akhaled01/ITNE352-LAB/README.md

 2. To run the UDP server, type `./run.sh server`
 3. To run the UDP client, type `./run.sh client`

+> You can also use netcat to run this project by running `nc locahost 8080 -u`, You will have to use the command mode to run this project.
+To know more about the command mode, please read the documentation provided in `backend/server.py`

 ## Libraries Used

 1. `csv` for csv file operations